tensorpack/tensorpack/docs/tutorial/callback.md

 * Between epochs (e.g. save the model, run some validation)
 * After the training (e.g. send the model somewhere, send a message to your phone)

-We found people traditionally tend to write the training loop together with these extra features.
+People normally would write the training loop together with these extra features.
 This makes the loop lengthy, and the code for the same feature probably get separated (imagine a feature which needs initialization in the beginning and then some actual work between iterations).